FuelLabs/sway/test/README.md

 When the test harness runs a snapshot test, it will iterate the `cmds` array of each file, run each command, and append everything into the snapshot.

-So the snapshot of the above file would be something like
+So the snapshot of the above file would be something like:

 ```
 > forc test --path test/src/e2e_vm_tests/test_programs/should_pass/test_contracts/const_of_contract_call